raymutt/logRotate/README.md

 # logRotate
 Powershell script for rotating log files.
-As written, can be run only once daily.
+As written, can be run a maximum of only once daily.
+If you want to rotate logs more frequently, you'll need to adjust the granularity of `$dateString`.

 ## How to Use: